KENTUCKY (WFIE) - Kentucky Governor Andy Beshear gave a coronavirus update at 3 p.m.

 You can watch it live below.

-On Tuesday, the Green River District Health Department reported 13 COVID-19 related deaths and 214 new cases.
+On Tuesday, the Green River District Health Department reported one new coronavirus death and 72 additional cases.

-Of those new cases, 88 are in Daviess County, 13 are in Hancock County, 41 are in Henderson County, 13 are in McLean County, 23 are in Ohio County, 17 are in Union County and 19 in Webster County.
+Of those new cases, 20 are in Daviess County, 14 in Henderson County, 11 in McLean County, 10 in Ohio County, six in both Hancock and Webster counties, and five new cases in Union County.

-The Muhlenberg County Health Department later reported 36 new coronavirus cases.
+The Muhlenberg County Health Department is reporting five new coronavirus cases.